nansencenter/NEDAS/README.md

 `export PYTHONPATH=$PYTHONPATH:$CODE/NEDAS`

 The runtime parameters for NEDAS are handled by the `config` module, it reads system environment variables through `os.environ`.
 A full list of config parameters is provided by `config/defaults`.
 For your experiment, make a copy of the config file and change parameters accordingly.
-In NEDAS, `$CONFIG_FILE` points to the config file you will use.
+In NEDAS, `$config_file` points to the config file you will use.
 We recommend you keep a separate config file for each experiment.

-Before sourcing the `$CONFIG_FILE`, you need to mark the variables for export to the environment of subsequent commands (in bash it is done by `set -a`), so that the Python subprocesses will have access to those config parameters:
+Before sourcing the `$config_file`, you need to mark the variables for export to the environment of subsequent commands (in bash it is done by `set -a`), so that the Python subprocesses will have access to those config parameters:

-`set -a; source $CONFIG_FILE; set +a`
+`set -a; source $config_file; set +a`

 Then, you can go to the `scripts` directory to run the top-level control scripts: